-Whether it’s used for dipping, drizzling or seasoning, this traditional fermented sauce forms the very foundation of Japanese cooking.
+Whether it’s used for dipping, drizzling or seasoning, this traditional fermented sauce is a foundation of Japanese cooking.

 Originating in an ancient Chinese sauce called hishio, it was perfected into its current form during the Muromachi period.
 Shoyu is an excellent seasoning that contains the five basic tastes of sweetness, sourness, saltiness, bitterness, and umami.